 As phishing attempts—and success rates—increase, it’s worth taking a look at what phishing is, how your business can detect and protect against it, and what to do if an attack is successful.

-Phishing is a cybersecurity scam in which hackers disguise themselves as a reputable person, company, or entity in email, social media messages, text messages, and other forms of communication in order to collect login credentials or account information.
+Phishing is a cybersecurity scam in which hackers disguise themselves as a reputable person, company, or entity in email, social media messages, text messages, and other forms of communication to collect login credentials or account information.

-Examples of phishing attacks include:
+Examples of phishing techniques include:

 Phishing attacks typically have telltale signs, like: